 II.
-But the primeval Formation of Man, his happy location and consequent hopes, form but a small part of his history: we must attend, also, to his reversed Mobal Condition and Altered Constitution.
+BUT THE PRIMEVAL FORMATION OF MAN, HIS HAPPY LOCATION AND CONSEQUENT HOPES, FORM BUT A SMALL PART OF HIS HISTORY: WE MUST ATTEND, ALSO, TO HIS REVERSED MORAL CONDITION AND ALTERED CONSTITUTION.
 "Man, being in honor, abode not."
 He sinned.
 He is fallen.
-And this fatal chapter in his history will next claim attention, while we reflect upon the sudjection of humanity to the law of sin and death.
+And this fatal chapter in his history will next claim attention, while we reflect upon the subjection of humanity to the law of sin and death.

 We are now compelled to essay a more gloomy, or rather totally different, picture.
 A picture at which "man's historian, though divine, might weep"-a paragraph the recording angel would gladly have blotted and given to oblivion.
 Man, like the angels of fallen memory, "kept not his first estate."
-He fell by sin; and the anguish of millions, for ages uncounted, has dirged the metancholy truth, that "sin brought death into our world, and all our woe"!
+He fell by sin; and the anguish of millions, for ages uncounted, has dirged the melancholy truth, that "sin brought death into our world, and all our woe"!
 A truth how sad, and sadly told, in the destinies of humanity!
 A fatal verity, giving birth to grief and suffering of every shape and size on earth-exciting sympathy in Heaven, and voicing even the dungeons of the damned with the groans of the lost!